eProsima/Fast-DDS-monitor/docs/rst/docker/docker_demo/fast_dds_suite.rst

 This Docker image contains the complete Fast DDS suite.
 This includes:

+- :ref:`eProsima Fast DDS libraries and examples <fast_dds_suite_examples>`: *eProsima Fast DDS* is a C++ implementation of the `DDS (Data Distribution Service) Specification <https://www.omg.org/spec/DDS/About-DDS/>`__, a protocol defined by the `Object Management Group (OMG) <https://www.omg.org/>`__.
+  The *eProsima Fast DDS* library provides both an Application Programming Interface (API) and a communication protocol that deploy a Data-Centric Publisher-Subscriber (DCPS) model, with the purpose of establishing efficient and reliable information distribution among Real-Time Systems. *eProsima Fast DDS* is predictable, scalable, flexible, and efficient in resource handling.

-- :ref:`eProsima Fast DDS libraries and examples <fast_dds_suite_examples>`: Fast DDS libraries bundled with several examples that showcase a variety of capabilities of eProsima's Fast DDS implementation.
+  This Docker Image contains the Fast DDS libraries bundled with several examples that showcase a variety of capabilities of eProsima's Fast DDS implementation.

+  You can read more about Fast DDS on the `Fast DDS documentation page <https://fast-dds.docs.eprosima.com/en/latest/>`_.

 - :ref:`Shapes Demo <fast_dds_suite_shapes_demo>`: eProsima Shapes Demo is an application in which Publishers and Subscribers are shapes of different colors and sizes moving on a board.
 Each shape refers to its own topic: Square,